RebekahParkinson/Parkinson_Model/Behavior_Analysis/OpenField/README.md

 ## Parameters

-The following parameters have been predefined:
+The following parameters have been predefined in the batch processor:

 - `threshold = 0.8`
 - `time = 1 min (1800 frames)`